Reverend Anthony R. Locke

 Any politician willing to spend more than we make needs to be labeled a thief and voted out of office.

-Sadly, the money troubles our country faces are just a symptom of a bigger moral problem.
+Sadly, the money troubles we face are just a symptom of a bigger moral problem.
 Last Summer our president ordered all government lawyers to stop supporting the Marriage Defense Act, and then caused a budget impasse because he wouldn’t sign a decrease in abortion funding.

 Like Nehemiah, we need to get angry, PRAY, develop a plan of action, and then embrace the public, legal and spiritual channels to force people to do the right thing.